debezium/debezium-design-documents/DDD-11.md

 1. `SavepointRollbacks.resolve` walks the event metadata using the visitor and applies the partial rollback matching the connector performs today.
    Instead of deleting the rolled back events, it produces a `BitSet` with one skip bit per event.
 2. `drain` walks the events in order, ignoring any event whose skip bit is set.
-   For each remaining event, it rebuilds the `Scn`, row id, `rs_id`, and `TableId` from the metadata, decodes the old and new values from the event's chunk, and hands them to the callback.
+   For each remaining event, it rebuilds the `Scn`, row id, `rs_id`, and `TableId` from the metadata, and has `OraclePayloadCodec.decode` combine them with the event's payload from its chunk.
-   The callback recreates the `LogMinerEvent` that `TransactionCommitConsumer` expects, so LOB and XML event chains are merged exactly as they are today.
+   The callback receives the same `LogMinerEvent` that `TransactionCommitConsumer` expects today, so LOB and XML event chains are merged exactly as they are now.
    The body of `drain` is not shown in the `PackedTransaction` listing, as it is the inverse of `append`.

-The important property is that values are decoded lazily and only once, at the moment they are dispatched.
+The important property is that payloads are decoded lazily and only once, at the moment they are dispatched.
 An event that was rolled back to a savepoint is never decoded, and a transaction that is rolled back entirely can be dropped from the map without reading any of its chunks.

 #### Sizing changes